 See Adult dose.
 Avoid concomitant gemfibrozil.
 Caution with other fibrates, niacin (≥1g/day), colchicine; consider reducing dose of fluvastatin.
 Monitor oral anticoagulants, glyburide, phenytoin.
 Inhibition of endogenous steroid production with spironolactone, ketoconazole, cimetidine.

-Headache, dyspepsia, myalgia, abdominal pain, nausea, elevated serum transaminases, myopathy, rhabdomyolysis with renal dysfunction; increased HbA1c and fasting serum glucose, rare: cognitive impairment, non-fatal hepatic failure, immune-mediated
+Headache, dyspepsia, myalgia, abdominal pain, nausea, elevated serum transaminases, myopathy, rhabdomyolysis with renal dysfunction; increased HbA1c and fasting serum glucose, rare: cognitive impairment, non-fatal hepatic failure, immune-mediated necrotizing myopathy.

 Tabs, caps—30, 100